-Your plants have been shipped to you in pots.
-We urge you to remove them from the shipping box and plant them as soon as possible.
-Should planting be delayed due to weather or other unforeseen circumstances, roll the plastic bag down around each plant and place them near a bright window or other sunny location.
-Keep them wellwatered in their pots until permanently planted.
-Once planted, they begin setting roots and, as the weather warms, begin showing new growth.
+Your plant has been shipped to you in a pot.
+We urge you to remove it from the shipping box and plant it as soon as possible.
+Should planting be delayed due to weather or other unforeseen circumstances, roll the plastic bag down around the pot and place it near a bright window or other sunny location.
+Keep it well-watered in its pot until permanently planted.
+Once planted, it will begin setting roots and, as the weather warms, begin showing new growth.
 Please plant as soon as possible, provide reasonable care and be patient.

-The foliage on potted plants may appear slightly wilted or vellow upon arrival.
+The foliage on potted plants may appear slightly wilted or yellow upon arrival.
 This is due to the stress of shipping and is usually nothing to worry about.
 Water the plant thoroughly, place it in a shady location for a few days and remove any foliage that does not recover.